Counselling And Psychological Services

 Beyond Parental Control

-A complaint can be lodged at the Youth Court from 1.30pm to 4pm on Fridays, except public holidays.
-To lodge a complaint, the Parent is required to bring the Child along.
-In the event that the Parent is unable to do so, the Youth Court Judge may issue a warrant of arrest with no bail for the child to be brought to the Youth Court.
+A complaint can be lodged at the Youth Courts from 1.30pm to 4.00pm on Tuesday afternoons (with effect from 1 April 2017), except public holidays.
+To lodge a complaint, the parent is required to bring the child along.
+In the event that the parent is unable to do so, the Youth Court Judge may issue a warrant of arrest with no bail for the child to be brought to the Youth Courts.

 The following documents will be required: